SuperkakaSCU/JAX-CPFEM/README.md

 ## Installation
 JAX-CPFEM supports Linux and macOS, which depend on JAX-FEM.
 ### Install JAX-FEM
 JAX-FEM is a collection of several numerical tools, including the Finite Element Method (FEM).
 See JAX-FEM installation [instructions](https://github.com/deepmodeling/jax-fem?tab=readme-ov-file).
 Depending on your hardware, you may install the CPU or GPU version of JAX.
-Both will work, while GPU version usually gives better performance.
+Both will work, while the GPU version usually gives better performance.

 ### Install Neper
 [Neper](https://neper.info/) is a free/open-source software package for polycrystal generation and meshing.
 It can be used to generate polycrystals with a wide variety of morphological properties.
 A good [instruction](https://www.youtube.com/watch?v=Wy9n756wFu4&list=PLct8iNZXls-BMU7aleWoSoxgD8OFFe48W&index=5) video is on Youtube.